OxCGRT/USA-covid-policy/README.md

-# USA-subnational Covid-19 Policy Responses
+# USA state level Covid-19 Policy Responses
 Systematic dataset of USA sub-national Covid-19 policy data

+**NOTE:** for US state data that is directly comparable with our country-level data, please visit our [OxCGRT/covid-policy-tracker](https://github.com/OxCGRT/covid-policy-tracker) repository.

 This is a project from the [Blavatnik School of Government](https://www.bsg.ox.ac.uk), drawing on the [Blavatnik School of Government OxCGRT](https://www.bsg.ox.ac.uk/covidtracker).